francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 ~~~~
 {: #fig-symbol-ack-frame title="SYMBOL_ACK frame format"}

-The frame has a similar format to the ACK frame, announcing the reception
+The frame has a similar format as the ACK frame, announcing the reception
 of SIDs instead of packet numbers.
 In addition to symbols
 recovered by FEC, this frame MAY also announce symbols received regularly
 through the network to avoid gaps in the ACK ranges and reduce the frame